kfarr/aframe-city-builder/README.md

 * try isometric view on mobile / non-vr devices (examples https://github.com/aframevr/aframe/issues/84 and http://wafi.iit.cnr.it/webvis/lab/preview.php?gist_id=07b5887a1d57b40b6065)

 ## wishlist done
+* * - pull d3 out of demo-controls.js, rename this component more appropriately,
+* * - make the game title look nicer - restore the geometric text from ada
 * * - add an option to load a default example city
 * * - add ability to load from json file
 * * - show a nicer default camera view / rotation